gitgg021/AI-Chart-fronted/README.md

 ## Provided Scripts

-CC智能 BI provides some useful script to help you quick start and build with web project, code style check and test.
+AI Chart provides some useful script to help you quick start and build with web project, code style check and test.

 Scripts provided in `package.json`.
 It's safe to modify or add additional script: